gravitational/teleport/docs/user-manual.md

 graviton      33333333-aaaa-1284     10.1.0.7:3022     os:osx
 ```

 You can filter out nodes based on their labels.
-Lets only list OSX machines:
+Let's only list OSX machines:

 ```
 > tsh --proxy=work ls os=osx